 IRAs are available to people regardless of employment status and can be set up by business owners, self-employed individuals and those without a traditional job.
 Distributions in retirement are tax-free for Roth IRAs but taxable for 401(k)s and traditional IRAs.

-Mike Berner and Jennifer Dublino contributed to this article.
+Mike Berner and Jennifer Dublino contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.